TheSkyentist/GELATO/README.md

 7. Measuring texture: From the results, the rest equivalent width for each emission line is calculated.
 The height of the continuum is found by taking the median continuum in a region around the emission line.

-8. Freexing results: The full set of bootstrapped parameters are saved to disk.
+8. Freezing results: The full set of bootstrapped parameters are saved to disk.

 9. Combining gelato: If running on multiple objects, the median parameters and standard deviations for all of the fits are concatenated into one file and saved to disk.

 Models
 -------------